bluesky/tiled/docs/source/how-to/helm.md

 ## Further Configuration

-A common pattern for managing the configuration of a Helm chart is to wrap the config as another layer of chart, with the bundled instance configuration and the dependent charts kept under source control.
+A common pattern for managing the configuration of a Helm chart is to wrap the config as another layer of chart: an "Umbrella Chart" under which is the instance configuration and the dependent chart versions are kept together in source control.

 ```
 (